github/docs/content/github/managing-security-vulnerabilities/about-github-security-advisories.md

 Here at {% data variables.product.company_short %}, the process for disclosing vulnerabilities is as follows:

- If you are a security researcher who would like report a vulnerability:
- - First check if there is a security policy for the related repository.
+ If you are a security researcher who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
- - If there is one, follow it to understand the process before contacting the security team for that repository.
+If there is one, follow it to understand the process before contacting the security team for that repository.

  If you are a maintainer, it's likely that a security researcher will email you or otherwise privately contact you.
 This can be, for example, based on information in your _security.md_ file.
 Alternatively, someone may open a (public) issue with details of a security issue.

 {% note %}

-**Note**: For npm only—if you report a vulnerability to npm, we try to contact you privately.
+**Note**: _For npm only_ If you report a vulnerability to npm, we try to contact you privately.
 If you don't address the issue in a timely manner, we will disclose it.
 For more information, see "[Reporting malware in an npm package](https://docs.npmjs.com/reporting-malware-in-an-npm-package)" in the npm Docs website.

 {% endnote %}